 Step Five: Vary who does the training (page 43)

 Your child will need to be trained.
-It can be mom, dad, neighbor, grandma, older sibling…it is fun for kids to get training from various people.
+It can be mom, dad, neighbor, grandma, or older sibling…it is fun for kids to get training from various people.

 Step Six: Vary the tracking methods (page 43)

 You might track progress on the computer, sticker chart, a list you cross off, your phone…just like with chore charts, tracking charts will be best used when you mix it up over time.

 Get my printable chore cards and chore charts here.